ndesmic/ndesmic.github.io/posts/final-fantasy-type-0.md

 I got through most of the game but eventually you start hitting walls.
 Basically if you haven't been keeping your level up with side-quests (because they are so boring) then you come into the next mission under-leveled.
 This is bad because it means enemies kill you instantly.
 While you can still dodge attacks and make progress it becomes a huge grind.
 At about the last chapter it got to be more than I could bear.
 Grinding to level-up was not fun, you've already seen the same 6 or 7 enemies and I had hours of grid ahead to hit the level recommendation.
 I was pretty much done with it, there wasn't anything interesting enough to keep playing.

-Overall, I it's a very flawed game.
+Overall, it's a very flawed game.
 It's a bit tragic since you can see the parts that had a lot of work put into them.
 It was not a cheap portable game and yet I feel they made all the wrong trade-offs.
 They went for lots of fancy cut-scenes and production values which aged poorly when what they really needed was the fundamentals.
 The problem is the gameplay has some good ideas but it's just not executed well at all and that's a damn shame and I honestly can't recommend revisiting it.